It puts the power of choosing how you spend your time and efforts with your business back in your hands.

 We list our packages below.
 If you feel you've saturated your market and are trying to break into a new market, then Option 1 is typically best for you.
 If however, you have a strong portfolio and credibility in a large but competitive market then Options 2 or 3 would be best for you.

 We'll follow our own advice here and try to kill the relationship early (if it was going to die anyway).
 Here are the cost and terms of our service, you can decide which investment makes the most sense.

 Our service is covered by a two month quality satisfaction guarantee.
 If you're not happy with the quality of our work within two months, We'll refund the full base amount paid and you can leave the contract.
-Otherwise, each option is a 12 month contract which can be renewed for a different option after the 12 months are over.
+Otherwise, each option is a 12 month contract.
 Base payment is due at the beginning of each contractual month (on the day of the month that we began working).